Adults and career services: Three key findings

 The results of the study are clear: accessing career services has a positive impact on career outcomes but adults in Canada are largely unaware or face barriers when accessing these services.

 For our part, LMIC is working with a number of partners including FSC to increase awareness of careers services while also ensuring career professionals have access to timely and high-quality labour market information.

 LMIC’s Canadian Online Jobs Posting Dashboard is one of the tools career professionals can use to learn about emerging work requirements and skill gaps in the Canadian labour force.
 A 2022 update to our dashboard will make the data even more accessible for career professionals.

 LMIC is also developing a micro-credential learning series in partnership with the Canadian Career Development Foundation to support professionals in learning more about how to leverage labour market information to support their clients’ needs.

-Bolanie Alake-Apata is an economist at the Labour Market Information Council.
+Bolanle Alake-Apata is an economist at the Labour Market Information Council.
 This blog post is reposted with permission from LMIC.
-Top illustration by Sharleen Ramos.

 The views, thoughts and opinions expressed here are the author’s own and do not necessarily reflect the viewpoint, official policy or position of the Future Skills Centre or any of its staff members or consortium partners.